eko234/hooker/README.md

    locally (i know, i know...), so if you want to handle different projects the recommended way is to spawn multiple servers

+### ADVICE!!
+  This application is not ready to use, indeed it doesn't quite work yet, the core logic is kinda "implemented", so you better not run it yet

 ## USE